-How far has so far the Spin-Charge-Family theory succeeded to offer the explanation for the observed phenomena : i.
-The standard model assumptions, ii. second quantized fermion fields, iii.matter-antimatter asymmetry, iv.he appearance of the dark matter,...., making several predictions
+How far has so far the Spin-Charge-Family theory succeeded to offer the explanation for the observed phenomena in elementary particle physics and cosmology : i.
+The new way of second quantization of fermion and of boson fields, explaining the postulates ii.
+Short overview of the spin-charge-family theory and its achievements

 N.S.
-Mankoč Borštnik, University of Ljubljana 24rd International Workshop "What comes beyond the standard models?"
+Mankoč Borštnik, University of Ljubljana 25th International Workshop "What comes beyond the standard models?"
+04.-10 of July 2922 http://bsm.fmf.uni-lj.si/bled2022bsm/presentations.html